 First and foremost, dividend investors like a large forward yield.
 But if a yield gets too high, it may reflect investors' doubts about the payout's sustainability.
 If investors had confidence in the stock, they'd be buying it, driving up the share price and shrinking the yield.

 Emerson yields 3.2%, quite a bit higher than the S&P 500's 1.9%.

 The payout ratio might be the most important metric for judging dividend sustainability.
 It compares the amount of money a company paid out in dividends last year to the earnings it generated.
 A ratio that's too high -- say, greater than 80% of earnings -- indicates that the company may be stretching to make payouts it can't afford, even when its dividend yield doesn't seem particularly high.

-Emerson Electric has a payout ratio of 42%.
+Emerson has a reasonable payout ratio of 45%.

 3. Balance sheet

-Emerson Electric has a debt-to-equity ratio of 49% and interest coverage of 17 times.
+Emerson has a debt-to-equity ratio of 54% and an interest coverage rate of 17 times.